 ABT has also featured long-running contributions like Biology Today authored for many years by Maura Flannery and the current Sacred Bovines by Douglas Allchin.
 If you have an interest in writing in any of these special categories, please contact the ABT editor.
 We also publish letters to the editor from readers and other interested individuals.
 Such letters may be edited for length and must include the name of the author in order to be considered.
 Occasionally, if the letter writer is pointing out some issue or problem with an ABT article, the author of that article will be given an opportunity to respond.
 Any response offered by the author would be published along with the original letter.

 Please send manuscripts using the ABT Submission Guidelines that are available for download at the bottom of this page.
 Questions regarding manuscript topics and content should be sent to Dr. William F. McComas, ABT Editor, at ABTEditor@nabt.org.
-All other inquiries should be directed to Valerie Huff at managingeditor@nabt.org.
+All other inquiries should be directed to Valerie Haff at managingeditor@nabt.org.

 The cover image is one of the hallmarks of The American Biology Teacher and we encourage you to submit an image that you believe could grace the cover of our journal.
 Our full color covers are selected based on the quality, originality, and composition of the image along with the story that can be told about the organism or scene featured in the photograph.
 Instructions and image submission requirements can be found in the ABT Submission Guidelines.